Elenger: History

-In 1988, the name 'Eesti Gaas' was first introduced, and in 1990, it was established as a state enterprise.
-In 1993, AS Eesti Gaas was incorporated as a corporation.
+From 1963–1988, the company existed as the "General Administration of Gasification" under the Council of Ministers of the Estonian SSR.
+In 1988, the name 'Eesti Gaas' was first introduced, and in 1990, it became a state enterprise.
+In 1993, AS Eesti Gaas was incorporated.
 The company was partly privatized in 1993–1995.
-In 1993, 30% stake in Eesti Gaas was transferred to Lentransgaz (now: Gazprom Transgaz Saint Petersburg), a subsidiary of Gazprom, to eliminate the gas debt dispute.
+In 1993, a 30% stake in Eesti Gaas was transferred to Lentransgaz (now: Gazprom Transgaz Saint Petersburg), a subsidiary of Gazprom, to eliminate the gas debt dispute.
 In 1994, Ruhrgas (later: E.ON Ruhrgas) acquired about 15% of the company's shares while the management of the company, together with other private investors and the UK-based Baltic Republic Fund, acquired 7.5% of shares both.
-As a result, the government of Estonia kept 39% stake.
-In December 1996, Ruhrgas increased its stake to 21%; 12% was sold to public.
+As a result, the government of Estonia kept a 39% stake.
+In December 1996, Ruhrgas increased its stake to 21%; 12% was sold to the public.
 In January 1999, the remaining state-owned shares were sold.
-Ruhrgas increased its stake up to 32%, Gazprom kept its 30% stake, and Neste (later Fortum) got 10% stake.
+Ruhrgas increased its stake up to 32%, Gazprom kept its 30% stake, and Neste (later Fortum) got a 10% stake.
 Later that year, Itera (now part of Rosneft) Latvian branch acquired nearly 10% stake from the Baltic Republic Fund.
 In following years, Gazprom increased its stake up to 37%, E.ON up to 33.66%, and Fortum up to 17.7% by buying shares from private investors.
 In 2014, E.ON sold its stake to Fortum, which became the largest shareholder with 51.4% stake.
 In February 2016, it was announced that Fortum will sell its stake to Trilini Energy, a company controlled by the investment firm Infortar, the major shareholder of the shipping company Tallink.
 Later, Trilini also acquired 50.9% of the shares owned previously by Gazprom and 1.15% of the shares owned by minority shareholders.
+Since 2016, the sole owner of Eesti Gaas has been the investment company Infortar.